JasonBock/Rocks/docs/notes/330 - Reuse Projected Code.md

   * DONE - For generics
     * DONE - The `Handler` definition is generic, so it needs to be included when `CallbackForHandler` is reference
     * DONE - When the `@handlersN` field is created, the name isn't correct.
-  * In IntegrationTests:
+  * DONE - In IntegrationTests:
     * DONE - "CSC : error CS8785: Generator 'RockGenerator' failed to generate source.
 It will not contribute to the output and compilation errors may occur as a result.
 Exception was of type 'ArgumentException' with message 'The hintName 'Pointer_Projection.g.cs' of the added source file must be unique within a generator.".
 I believe because an `int*` and `char*` will both be separate `TypeReferenceModel` objects, so then we generate two `Pointer_Projection.g.cs` files.
 I can reproduce in a unit test, just gotta fix it.
-    * CS8909 on function pointer comparison.
+    * DONE - CS8909 on function pointer comparison.
 I believe this is a warning, so I could put a `#pragma` around the comparison in the gen-d argument class.
 If I do this, I should add docs that explain that devs should take care if they compare function pointers as the results may not be what they expect.
-    * `Rocks.IntegrationTests.PointerTestTypes.ISurface_Rock_Create.g.cs(22,53,22,54): error CS0693: Type parameter 'T' has the same name as the type parameter from outer type 'ISurfaceCreateExpectations.Handler0<T>'` - I'm guessing I'm not doing type argument name resolution correctly here.
-The target type, `ISurface`, is in `PointerTests` class.
+    * DONE - `Rocks.IntegrationTests.PointerTestTypes.ISurface_Rock_Create.g.cs(22,53,22,54): error CS0693: Type parameter 'T' has the same name as the type parameter from outer type 'ISurfaceCreateExpectations.Handler0<T>'` - I'm guessing I'm not doing type argument name resolution correctly here.
+The target type, `ISurface`, is in `PointerTests` class.f
-* Remove code
+* DONE - Remove code
-  * Can probably remove hash code name generation
+  * DONE - Can probably remove hash code name generation
-  * Can probably (finally!) clean up some of the name generation.
+  * DONE - Can probably (finally!) clean up some of the name generation.
-  * Can probably remove "pointer" name stuff from
+  * DONE - Can probably remove "pointer" name stuff from
-  * Can probably delete most of `MockProjectedDelegateBuilder` and all of `MockProjectedTypesBuilder`
+  * DONE - Can probably delete most of `MockProjectedDelegateBuilder` and all of `MockProjectedTypesBuilder`
-  * Not sure I need `ProjectedModelInformation`, I put a lot on `TypeReferenceModel` as it is, if I put `PointerNames` as a `string?` on it, that may do it.
+  * DONE - Not sure I need `ProjectedModelInformation`, I put a lot on `TypeReferenceModel` as it is, if I put `PointerNames` as a `string?` on it, that may do it.
 * Update changelog
 * Update docs
   * If I allow function pointer comparison, add a note on function pointer comparison to include a warning, referring to these links: